 We don’t currently pay for rehearsal space.
 If we end up doing that we will split the costs evenly.
 Rehearsals are weekly in Vancouver.
-You should plan to be at all rehearsals except in case of illness (you or your family), a trip out of the country or you get called in to work unavoidably, as it holds the group back if you bail.
+You should plan to be at all rehearsals except in case of illness (you or your family),or something major/beyond your control, as it holds the group back if you bail.
 We try to set rehearsals at good times for everyone, and the schedule is out well in advance.

 “I haven’t been in a band for a long time”